 Department of Revenue List of Taxing Districts

-Washington State Department of Revenue provides information on the tax code areas for each county and information property tax levies of special purpose districts.
+Washington State Department of Revenue provides information on the tax code areas for each county and property tax levies of special purpose districts.
 The Tax Code Area Statement is useful for determining overlapping city and special taxing district tax boundaries and whether a taxing district's boundaries are countywide.
 The department also has GIS maps.

 Not all special districts are taxing districts.
 Not all taxing districts are special districts.
 The number of taxing districts, as reported by the Department of Revenue (DOR), has often been used to assess trends in the growth of governmental units.
 DOR includes only those districts that levy regular property taxes.
 The taxing districts may remain a tax code area until the department is formally notified of the district's dissolutions.

 Auditors Election Information.
 Election information shows active districts.
 An election is required to create many types of special districts.
 The Secretary of State provides a list of links to the County Elections Departments in Washington State.
 Many of the counties provide a list of elected officials on their pages which include special districts.
-Some are separate information lists, others are lists of Officies Open for Election.
+Some are separate information lists, others are lists of Offices Open for Election.

 Assessors Tax Information.
 Most County Assessors post information about tax levies in a publication often titled Annual Report, some are listed as Levy Rates.
 Special districts with property taxes are listed.